Self-Specialization: Uncovering Latent Expertise within Large Language Models: Results and Analyses

-\paragraph{How does it compare against larger/generally aligned models?} In Figure \ref{fig:benchmark}, we compare our self-specialized MPT-30B model with 65B models, including LLaMA-65B, and its general instructions aligned variants.
-Interestingly, the results reveal that our model, despite its $\approx$2.2x smaller size, surpasses all 65B models.
-This not only highlights the lower expert domain performance trade-offs of the ``generalist" models in terms of encoding a vast array of general knowledge into a finite set of parameters but also underscores the effectiveness of our (data and parameter efficient) approach to model specialization.
-Moreover, the efficiency and practicality of our simple self-specialization are further reinforced by the fact that the model is trained using only 5K\footnote{52K for Alpaca and 360K for Dromedary} instruction data self-produced with minimal (only 80\footnote{175 for Alpaca and 195 for Dromedary}) seeds.
-This training process, facilitated by the incorporation of QLoRA, which adds only 0.14\% trainable parameters to an otherwise frozen model, only takes a few hours on a single (A100 80GB) GPU.
+\paragraph{How does self-specialization compare against larger/generally aligned baselines?} In Figure \ref{fig:benchmark}, we compare our self-specialized MPT-30B model with 65B models, including LLaMA-65B, and its general instruction aligned variants (e.g., Alpaca based on Self-Instruct) in the biomedical domain.
+Interestingly, the results reveal that our model, without extensive data, surpasses all baselines, including 65B models, despite its $\approx$2.2x smaller size.
+This not only highlights the lower expert domain performance trade-offs of the ``generalist'' models in terms of encoding vast general knowledge into a finite set of parameters, but also underscores the effectiveness of our parameter-efficient approach to model specialization.
+We also show that our self-specialized model outperforms the supervised general-purpose model, MPT-30B-instruct in all tasks, which highlights the benefits of in-domain instruction data.
+Moreover, as a reference point, we present a comparison with a fully-supervised SOTA model that is fine-tuned on the biomedical datasets in Table \ref{table:SOTA}, contextualizing our progress to better understand practical utility, discussed in Appendix \ref{subsec:SOTA_performances}.
+Notably, the data efficiency of our simple self-specialization is further reinforced by the fact that the model is trained using only 5K\footnote{52K for Alpaca and 360K for Dromedary.} instruction data self-produced with minimal (only 80) seeds.\footnote{175 for Alpaca and 195 for Dromedary.} This training process, facilitated by the incorporation of QLoRA, adding only 0.28\% trainable parameters to an otherwise frozen model, only takes a few hours on a single GPU (A100 80GB).